 The surgical wound takes about 12 weeks to heal.
 During this time, a patient should avoid any heavy lifting or straining.
 Patients are usually prescribed laxatives in this period to avoid constipation.

-The Private Gynaecologist at Medical Express Clinic says, this is a simple surgery and you should not worry about it.
+The Private Consultant Gynaecologist at Medical Express Clinic says, this is a simple surgery and you should not worry about it.
 However, most patients do not return to work until 6 weeks following the surgery.
 Driving and performing light physical activities is permitted from the fourth week and it is advised to wait till the completion of the sixth week before resuming sexual intercourse.